Tools

 Bianca

-Bianca is a research system dedicated for analysing sensitive personal data.
-It is freely available to all Swedish academic researchers.
-Bianca is operated by UPPMAX at Uppsala University, and a part of the NAISS-SENS project.
-Bianca offers a Linux-based environment with extensive storage and processing capabilities, making it ideal for analysing pseudonymised sensitive data.
+Bianca is a research system for analyzing sensitive personal data, which is available at no cost to all Swedish academic researchers.
+Bianca is operated by UPPMAX at Uppsala University as a part of the NAISS-SENS project.
+The system offers a Linux-based environment with extensive storage and processing capabilities, making it ideal for analyzing pseudonymized sensitive data.

-The research infrastructure SIMPLER and the SWEGEN project use Bianca to provide their data, but individual researchers can upload their own data or access data imported directly from NGI.
+The research infrastructure SIMPLER and the SWEGEN project both use Bianca to provide their data, but most researchers upload their own data or access data imported directly from NGI.